-MSU's "GREEN LIGHT" SYSTEM:
+MSU'S "GREEN LIGHT" SYSTEM

-You can use a "green light" phone to get help 24 hours a day.
+You can use a "Green Light" phone to get help 24 hours a day.
 You'll find them in most parking areas, hall complexes and along major walk ways; all of them are shown on the map on the back.
-Make sure you know where to find the one near you.
-Use them wisely.
-The "green lights" and emergency numbers are for your protection, and mis-use of them reduces their effectiveness and endangers us all.